sib-swiss/Data-analysis-in-practice/docs/day2/Data5.md

 ### Hormone action

-We will work with the dataset from this link https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4053088/ a paper published in 2014 from Ivanesa Pardo et al. published in Breast Cancer Research.
+We will work with the dataset from this link [ABreastCancerResearch] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4053088/ "Next-generation transcriptome sequencing of the premenopausal breast epithelium using specimens from a normal human breast tissue bank") a paper published in 2014 from Ivanesa Pardo _et_ _al_. published in Breast Cancer Research.

-The normal human breast is under the influence of many endogenous (from the body) hormones as well as exogenous hormones (for instance from contraception)

-Using normal (healthy) breast tissue from 20 premenopausal donors, the changes in the mRNA of the normal breast epithelium was studied.
+The normal human breast is under the influence of many endogenous (from the body) hormones as well as exogenous hormones (for instance from contraception).
+The authors wanted to study the changes in the messanger RNA of the normal breast epithelium induced by hormones, by comparing normal (healthy) breast tissue from 20 premenopausal donors.

-Women answered a full questionary at the day of the biopsy, such as menstrual cycle day and hormonal contraception with information of the type of contraception.

-Next-generation whole transcriptome sequencing (RNA-Seq) was used to study mRNA expression in those biopsies.
+20 biopsies from pre-menopausal women were taken, and Next-generation whole transcriptome sequencing (RNA-Seq) was performed to measure mRNA expression in those biopsies.
+At the day of the biopsy, women were asked to fill a questionnaire about their menstrual cycle (day, phase) and type of contraception.

-20 biopsies from pre-menopausal women with indication of phase of the menstrual cycle (follicular or luteal phase) or hormonal contraception (corresponding to 9, 5 and 6 samples respectively)

 To do :